mooltipass/minible/task_aux_mcu_bootloader.md

 **Time estimated**: short-medium
 **Skills**: C
 **Description**:
 The current AUX MCU bootloader takes a lot more space than needed.
-We therefore would like to redce its size.
+We therefore would like to reduce its size.
 **Tasks**:
 - Read [the aux MCU bootloader documentation](aux_bootloader_protocol).
 - Understand our current code